+15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover.

+Full-time employees will not be scheduled to rotate over more than two different shifts during a week.

+- (b) At least forty-eight (48) hours off are to be scheduled following night shifts. - 15.15 Employees may be required to rotate over three (3) tours as necessary.

-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.15 (a) Employees on permanent shifts as of December 31, 1986, will not be rotated without their consent except for the purposes of instruction and emergencies. - (b) Employees hired after January 1, 1987, may be required to rotate over three (3) shifts as necessary.
-An employee requesting specific shifts on a permanent basis may be granted such request when possible. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day. - 15.18 Time schedules shall be posted two (2) weeks in advance and shall cover a four (4) week period.
-These schedules shall not be changed unilaterally by the Employer once posted. - 15.19 An employee may be required to work for more than five (5) consecutive days to provide for days off on a consecutive rotation basis of four (4) days off bi-weekly and shall be taken on such days as shall be specified by the Employer.
-The Employer to the best extent possible shall arrange shift schedules such that an employee is not scheduled to work for more than seven (7) consecutive days.
+Employees hired prior to the date of the arbitration award, who are on permanent tours, will not be rotated without their consent except for the purposes of instruction, emergencies or when regular employees on other tours are not available.

+- 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The first shift of the day shall be the night tour. - 15.18 Work schedules to be posted two (2) weeks in advance to cover a six (6) week period. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
+The Employer will endeavour to provide schedules of not more than five (5) consecutive days.
+In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 Call-in and available extra tours will first be offered to full-time and then part-time nurses not in a premium pay position in order of seniority. - 15.21 The Employer shall arrange shifts so that each full-time employee shall have a weekend off every second week.

+The Employer shall endeavour to arrange shifts so that each part-time employee shall have a weekend off every second week.

-- Where premium (overtime) shifts become available such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority. - 15.21 For vacation scheduling purposes only, in accordance with Article 15, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
+- 15.22 RN's will be scheduled off at a least 48 hours following a night shift before working a day or evening shift unless otherwise agreed by the RN. - 15.23 For vacation scheduling purposes only, in accordance with Article 15, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
 The Employer may pre-book regular part-time employees based on their availability.
 Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.